 (f) is subject to a winding up application under the Corporations Act 2001 (Cth); or

-(g) has a judgment awarded against it by any court or tribunal; then Supplier may terminate this Agreement and all Tax Invoices and other monies owing to the Supplier become immediately due and payable.
+(g) has a judgment awarded against it by any court or tribunal which is not satisfied within 14 days; then Supplier may terminate this Agreement and all Tax Invoices and other monies owing to the Supplier become immediately due and payable.

 (b) charge an administration fee each month, or portion thereof, that an amount owing by the Customer is overdue;